Table of contents

 Bene firstName and lastName

-DB In general one firstName and name, regardless of the number of passengers.
-In case of regional trains, however, all names and sur names are needed, unless printed on security paper.
+DB For electronic tickets, firstName and lastName, regardless of the number of passengers.
+In case of some regional train tariffs, however, all names and surnames are needed.
+For tickets printed on value paper (only few tariffs remain that allow this), no names are needed.

 öBB Both firstName and lastName are needed. dateOfBirth date may be needed.
 Some reduction cards require the number to be provided at pre-booking time, in order to be pre-checked.
 In other cases, the cards are simply checked on-board phoneNumber or eMail (once per order - as contact information) phoneNumber or eMail (once per order - as contact information)